Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Hotel Niko

 Niko is a beachfront property located north of the Old Town.
-Ideal for guests who want to kick back, relax and soak in the sunshine, the property offers free loungers and umbrellas for guests – plus there is an on-site restaurant.
+Ideal for those who want to kick back, relax and soak in the sunshine, they offer free loungers and umbrellas.
 Check rates!

 Bastion Heritage Hotel